mallikac/mallikac/README.md

 - 👋 Hi, I’m @mallikac
-- 👀 I’m interested in ... biotechnology and its specific applications in forensic science field (in terms of DNA and RNA analysis for profiling).
+- 👀 I’m interested in ... biotechnology and its specific applications in forensic science field (in terms of hardware and software applications for DNA and RNA profiling).
 - 🌱 I’m currently learning ... general biology with a focus in cell biology, molecular biology, and genetics.
+I have proficient experience in computer science, chemistry, and general biology courses.
 - 💞️ I’m looking to collaborate on ... any novel or progressing biotech machinery or software that can be applied in research and/or forensic biology.
 - 📫 How to reach me ... via email mallika1123@gmail.com